arkadius/micro-burn/README.md

 # Overview

-**micro-burn** is a simple microservice providing burndownchart.
+**micro-burn** is a simple microservice providing burndown chart.
 At this moment it has **[Trello](http:/trello.com)** and **Jira Agile** integration.
 If you want to contribute and add new provider, take a look at [Example provider implementation](https://github.com/arkadius/micro-burn/tree/master/src/main/scala/org/github/microburn/integration/trello) and send me a PR.

 # Run